amolsood/notes/AWS/HA & Scaling/Highlights.md

 - Scaling options
   - Vertical Scaling - Resizing the database from one size to another can create greater performance
-  - Scaling Storage - Storage can be resized, but it only goes up not down
+  - Scaling Storage - Storage can be resized, but it only goes up not down (only scale-out)
   - Read Replicas - Creating read-only copies to spread the workload across AZs and even regions (Upto 15 replicas with Aurora)
   - Aurora serverless - Scaling can be offloaded to AWS if using Aurora, as it excels on **unpredictable workloads**